-The Fund will normally invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in the types of securities suggested by its name (i.e., North American Pipeline Companies).
+The Fund will normally invest at least 80% of its assets, plus the amount of any borrowings for investment purposes, in the types of securities suggested by its name (i.e., securities of Water Companies).
 If the Fund changes this 80% policy, it will provide Fund shareholders with 60 days' notice in advance of such change.
 The Fund anticipates meeting this 80% policy because, under normal circumstances, at least 80% of the Fund's total assets will be invested in component securities of its Underlying Index.
+Securities lending collateral is excluded for purposes of the Fund's 80% policy.

 The Fund, using an "indexing" investment approach, seeks to track the investment results, before fees and expenses, of its Underlying Index.
-A number of factors may affect a Fund's ability to achieve a high correlation with its Underlying Index, including Fund expenses, differences between the securities held in the Fund's portfolio and those included in the Underlying Index, the timing or magnitude of changes to the composition of its Underlying Index, regulatory policies, and high portfolio turnover rate.
+A number of factors may affect the Fund's ability to achieve a high correlation with its Underlying Index, including Fund expenses, differences between the securities held in the Fund's portfolio and those included in the Underlying Index, the timing or magnitude of changes to the composition of its Underlying Index, regulatory policies, and high portfolio turnover rate.
 There can be no guarantee that the Fund will achieve a high degree of correlation with the Underlying Index.